FusionAuth/fusionauth-site/site/_posts/2021-10-26-how-to-set-up-single-sign-on-between-fusionauth-wordpress.md

 {% include _callout-tip.liquid content= "Your `wp_lang` value may vary if you use a different locale." %}

-Once you move this application into production, be sure to update the authorized redirect URLs!
+Once you move this application into production, be sure to update the authorized redirect URLs with the real hostnames.
+If your WordPress site lives at `forum.photosharing.com`, the URLs would be:

+* `https://forum.photosharing.com/wp-admin/admin-ajax.php?action=openid-connect-authorize`.
+This is the URL FusionAuth will redirect to after the user has logged in.
+* `https://forum.photosharing.com/wp-login.php?loggedout=true&wp_lang=en_US` This is the URL FusionAuth will redirect to after the user has logged out.

 This is what the "OAuth" tab should look like after you are done:

 {% include _image.liquid src="/assets/img/blogs/wordpress-sso-fusionauth/create-application-oauth-screen.png" alt="Create application OAuth tab." class="img-fluid" figure=false %}